hfboyce/tableau_course/_sources/lessons/tableau1.md

 If you send this to colleagues, you will need to send them the data you used, along with any images or additional files you used in your dashboard or worksheets.

+You're more likely to use this is you are using dynamic data.
+This means that you are connected to a data source that updates regularly.

 ### Packaged Workbook (`.twbx`)

 Instead, you could save your work as a packaged workbook where now all of the files and data sources used are contained in the space.
 The extension for this file type is `.twbx`.

 That means the workbook is no longer linked to the original data source or images.

+If you are working with static data or want to send your colleague your dashboard as a sample, this is likely the better option!
+Just remember that this format will take up more storage space.

 ## Quick Quiz